guroteske/al-guides/Equipment Guide.md

 [![203mm Mounted](/resources/203mm%20mounted%20gr_a.png)]()
 [![203mm Twin SKC](/resources/203mm%20twin%20skc%20gr_a.png)]()

+ - **[Prototype 203mm Triple Mle1934]()** has the fastest fire rate of any HE CA gun and top-tier damage.
+ - **[Prototype 203mm Twin No.3]()** sacrifices a small amount of fire rate and damage per volley compared to the Mle1934 for superior target acquisition and volume of fire.
+It has the potential to pull ahead in certain situations such as when fighting more mobile targets, or in the presence of shielded enemies.
+ - **[Prototype 203mm Triple SK C/34]()** is the strongest AP CA gun.
+While it has a relatively wide spread, its fire rate and damage are so heavily improved over the next best alternative that it's worth using in all scenarios.
+ - **[203mm Mounted]()** and **[203mm Twin SK C/34]()** are weaker, but more accessible versions of their respective prototype counterparts.

 **Miscellaneous Primaries** <br/>
 [![Submarine 203mm Twin](/resources/sub%20203mm%20twin.png)]()
 [![310mm Triple](/resources/pr310mm%20triple.png)]()
 [![283mm Triple](/resources/283mm%20triple.png)]()

+ - **[Submarine Mounted 203mm Twin Mle1924]()** can only be equipped on the submarine Surcouf, and is the only gun she can equip.
+ - **[Prototype 310mm Triple]()** and **[283mm Triple SK C/28]()** both fire arcing shells, similar to a battleship, despite being vanguard guns.
+This allows them to bypass shields entirely, potentially increasing their damage output in practice.
+However, as large caliber guns, they can only be equipped on Azuma and the Deutschland class (*Deutschland class's ability to equip 310mm guns currently unconfirmed*).

 ## Main Fleet (BB/BC/BM/BBV) Guns
  - why timeframe grouping